gobysec/GobyExtension/README.md

  - Edit file "extension.js", replace "helloWorld" in function "goby.showInformationMessage" with "helloGoby"
  - Restart goby, click the hello button.

-Now you should seen the changed information:
+Now you should see the changed information:

 ![](./img/helloMod.gif)